ivanyordanovgt/brawl-stars-bot/Code.md

 ### Important
-This documentation aims to give you an rough idea of how the bot works without showing too much code as it is private but still giving you enough information with which you can code it yourself.
+This documentation aims to give you a rough idea of how the bot works without showing too much code, as it is private, but still giving you enough information to code it yourself.

 ### Nav
 To understand the code in the best way, scroll down in the order provided.
 For quick access, use the navigation to jump to specific sections.